ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 client-initiated bidirectional streams, and those have stream IDs that are divisible by four).
 The largest legal QUIC stream ID value is 2<sup>62</sup>-1, so the largest legal value of Quarter Stream ID is 2<sup>60</sup>-1.
-Receipt of a frame that includes a larger value MUST be treated as a connection error of type H3_DATAGRAM_ERROR.
+Receipt of a frame that includes a larger value MUST be treated as an HTTP/3 connection error of type H3_DATAGRAM_ERROR.

 HTTP Datagram Payload: